How to Recognize Unhealthy Patterns in Your Relationship

 Mean-Spirited Comments

 They might call their partner names, bring up topics that their partner is sensitive about, or comment on flaws and insecurities that they know their partner feels ashamed of.
-They might take information that the other partner shared with them in a moment of vulnerability and turn it against their partner.
+They might take information that the other shared with them in a moment of vulnerability and turn it against their partner.

 Basically, these mean-spirited comments are an attempt to force the other partner into agreement or compliance.